 - Mobile filmmaking: shooting film using smartphones, particularly iPhones, reviews on quality and possibilities of this method, how to exploit mobile devices in your video production

 The most interesting is the amount of space he dedicates to mobile video.
-There’s lots of pros embracing smartphone film and praising its possibilitites, and the lower-budget factor in it makes it a good fit for beginners.
+There are lots of pros embracing smartphone film and praising its possibilities, and the lower-budget factor in it makes it a good fit for beginners.
 Having an expert covering all aspects of mobile filmmaking can be useful.

-If you’re looking to expand your knowledge and get hand-on with video production, this blog’s for you.back to menu ↑
+If you're looking to expand your knowledge and get hands-on with video production, this blog is for you.

 Videomaker – Digital Version of a Popular Publication

-Founded by fim enthusiasts Matt and Patrice York, Videomaker is one of the biggest national consumer magazines dedicated to video production, and it’s been around for over 30 years.
-The website hosts the digital version of the publication, and features a lot of free content:
+Founded by film enthusiasts Matt and Patrice York, Videomaker is one of the biggest national consumer magazines dedicated to video production, and it's been around for over 30 years.
+The website hosts the digital version of the publication and features a lot of free content:

-- How to make video: guidelines, tutorials, etc.
+- How to make a video: guidelines, tutorials, etc.

 - What's happening in the industry: news, opinion posts

-- Gear and software tools: extense reviews, product comparisons, usage tutorials
+- Gear and software tools: extensive reviews, product comparisons, usage tutorials

 - Inspiration resources